-A qualified culinary facility for the purposes of the Chefs Apprenticeship Program is a facility that meets the following requirements:
+A qualified culinary facility for the purposes of the Chef Apprenticeship Program is a facility that meets the following requirements:

-- Employs as its Executive Chef (supervising chef) an individual who has one of the following qualifications: Certified CEC, CMC, CCC, CEPC, or holds an Associate, or a Bachelor’s Degree or higher in Hospitality Management from an accredited college/university in the USA or is a current member of the TEXAS Chefs’ Association.
+- Employs as its executive chef (supervising chef) an individual who has or is eligible for one of the following qualifications: CCC, CEC, CMC, CEPC or holds an Associates or Bachelor degree or higher in culinary arts or related studies from an accredited college/university in the USA.

-- Serves at least three of the following meal periods/experiences: Breakfast, Lunch, Dinner, banquets, and off-premise catering.
+- Serves at least two of the following meal periods/experiences: breakfast, lunch, dinner, banquets and/or off-premise catering.

-- Is recognized as a legal entity by the State of Texas and by the United States Government.
+- Is recognized as a legal entity by the State of Texas and the United States government.

 - Provides full-time employment for the apprentice.
-This is usually specified by the Culinary Facility and it is usually between 30 and 40 hours per week.
+This is usually between 30-40 hours each week.

 What is the Culinary Arts Instruction?

 The apprentice is responsible for all expenses while attending El Centro College.
-However, many culinary facilities have education programs as part of their benefit package for each employee, and these should be extended to the apprentices.
-Furthermore, there are many Hospitality Industry Scholarships available to El Centro College students.
+However, many companies offer tuition reimbursement plans and other programs as a part of their benefit packages for full time employees.
+Furthermore, there are many scholarships available to students in the Food & Hospitality Institute at El Centro College.

 What happens at the end of training?